Miles: today 18 cumulative 95.5

 Carbis Bay is on the Hayle estuary and, although it was low tide, I didn’t fancy trying to wade across the river.
 The path takes about a three mile detour along the estuary.
 Nice views to porth kidney sands and back to St Ives.

 I can’t tell you much about Lelant saltings except it used to be a port until the harbour silted up and the author Rosamunde Pilcher was born here.
-When you cross the estuary there is an area that looks like it has been dug out into linear trenches but I do not know why.
+When you cross the estuary there is an area that looks like it has been dug out into linear trenches but I do not know why, possibly to harvest sea salt??

 The path then crosses the Hayle and makes its way back to the coast.
 It then passes through dunes called the Towans, derived from a corruption of the Cornish for dunes.
 I followed the dunes for a short while and then descended to the beach.
 This was a beautiful walk around St Ives Bay, although some prefer to see it from the sky